Board of Directors

 R. Neil Williams served as Executive Vice President and Chief Financial Officer of Intuit Inc. from January 2008 to January 2018.
 In this position he was responsible for all financial aspects of Intuit, including corporate strategy and business development, investor relations, financial operations and real estate.
 Before joining Intuit, Mr. Williams was the Executive Vice President and Chief Financial Officer for Visa U.S.A., Inc. In that role, he led all financial functions for the company and its subsidiaries, including financial planning, business planning and financial monitoring.
 Williams concurrently served as Chief Financial Officer for Inovant LLC, Visa's global information technology organization, responsible for global transactions processing and technology development.
 His previous banking experience includes senior financial positions at commercial banks in the Southern and Midwest regions of the United States.
 Since March 2012, Mr. Williams has also served as a board member and chair of the audit committee of RingCentral, Inc. He joined the board and audit committee of Oportun, Inc. in November 2017.
 Williams, a certified public accountant, received his Bachelor's degree in business administration from the University of Southern Mississippi.

-Dr. Patrick Y. Yang has served as Executive Vice President and Senior Advisor to the CEO of Juno Therapeutics, Inc., a biopharmaceutical company focused on developing innovative cellular immunotherapies for the treatment of cancer, since November 2017.
+Dr. Patrick Y. Yang is a biotech industry consultant.
+He has was Executive Vice President of Juno Therapeutics, Inc., a biopharmaceutical company focused on developing innovative cellular immunotherapies for the treatment of cancer, from November 2017 to January 2019.
 From January 2010 to March 2013, he served as Head of Global Technical Operations for F. Hoffmann-La Roche Ltd. where he was responsible for the company's pharmaceutical and biotech manufacturing operations, process development, quality, regulatory, supply management and distribution functions.
 Before joining Roche, he worked for Genentech, Merck & Co., General Electric and Life Systems, during which time he developed significant experience with pharmaceuticals and biotechnology manufacturing, engineering, technology, and supply chain management.
-Dr. Yang currently serves on the board of directors of Andeavor (formerly Tesoro Corporation), a public independent petroleum refining and marketing company, since December 2010; Codexis, a public company that develops biocatalysts for the pharmaceutical and fine chemicals markets, since February 2014; and PharmaEssentia Corporation, a clinical-stage biotechnology company, since March 2014; and previously served on the board of TaiMed, Inc. in 2007-2009; and Celladon Corporation in 2014-2015: both are clinical-stage biotechnology companies.
-Dr. Yang earned a Bachelor of Science in Engineering from the National Chiaotung University in Taiwan, a Master of Science in Electrical Engineering from the University of Cincinnati and a Ph.D. in engineering from the Ohio State University.
+Dr. Yang currently serves on the board of directors of Codexis, a public company that develops biocatalysts for the pharmaceutical and fine chemicals markets, since February 2014; and PharmaEssentia Corporation, a clinical-stage biotechnology company, since March 2014; and previously served on the board of TaiMed, Inc. in 2007-2009; Celladon Corporation in 2014-2015: both are clinical-stage biotechnology companies; and Andeavor (formerly Tesoro Corporation), a public independent petroleum refining and marketing company, from December 2010 to September 2018; Dr. Yang earned a Bachelor of Science in Engineering from the National Chiaotung University in Taiwan, a Master of Science in Electrical Engineering from the University of Cincinnati and a Ph.D. in engineering from the Ohio State University.